-- 1. Development that supports the physical and environmental regeneration of Saxilby Waterfront will be supported where, it contributes: - a) positively towards the character of the area; - b) towards improving local facilities and amenities in the area; - c) towards improving the local environment such as the canal and green spaces; - d) towards enhancing the wider public realm and street scene; - e) to the historic environment and enhances the conservation area.
+- 1. Development that supports the physical and environmental regeneration of Saxilby Waterfront will be supported where it contributes: - a) Positively towards the character of the area; - b) Towards improving local facilities and amenities in the area; - c) Towards improving the local environment such as the Fossdyke Navigation and green spaces; - d) Towards enhancing the wider public realm and street scene; - e) To the historic environment and enhances the conservation area.